Trim the 3 large leeks keeping only the white and light green parts.

 Toast for 2–3 minutes, stirring often, until fragrant.

-In a small bowl or jar, whisk together: olive oil, balsamic, Dijon mustard, lemon juice, honey, and black pepper.
+Make the vinaigrette.
+In a small bowl or jar, whisk together: ¼ cup olive oil, 1½ tablespoons Balsamic Dijon Mustard, lemon juice, honey, and black pepper.

 While the quinoa is still slightly warm, toss with most of the vinaigrette.

-Add the walnuts, pomegranate arils, dill, chives, and feta, folding lightly.
+Add the walnuts, ½ cup pomegranate arils dill, 2 tablespoons fresh chives and feta, folding lightly.

 Transfer the salad to a serving platter.